 Roughly, social goods are products and services that could be provided through private enterprise, but are instead provided by government or non-profits.
 Reasons vary for relying on government or non-profits but can include social policy, lack of an effective market mechanism, or economies of scale.
-For instance, public transportation can be provided by private enterprise, but it’s usually offered through government action because of economies of scale offered by government taxation to build, maintain and subsidize the system.
+For instance, cities can offer public transportation through private enterprise, but usually use government action because of economies of scale offered by government taxation to build, maintain and subsidize the system.

 Characteristics of Social Goods

 Social goods share several characteristics that separate them from private goods:

 - Universal distribution: members of the society can’t be easily or reasonably prohibited from accessing social goods.

 - Universal consumption: one person consuming a social good doesn’t appreciably reduce someone else’s consumption.

 - Pooled financing: the social good is paid for predominantly by the pooled funds or labor of the entire group.

 - Separation of buyer and user: the user of a social good may not be the one who paid for it, and vice versa.